-- 21.1 Fishing gear used in the SMP must comply with specifications regulated by the Fisheries Management (General) Regulation 2010 as summarised in Table 2. - 21.2 Standardised mesh size of 60cm is to be used by all Contractors in the SMP.
+- 21.1 Fishing gear used in the SMP must comply with specifications regulated by the Fisheries Management (General) Regulation 2019 and other technical requirements as summarised in Table 2. - 21.2 Standardised mesh size of 60cm is to be used by all Contractors in the SMP.